Utility trailer title transfer: when titles are required

 - Find the GVWR sticker.
 It is usually on the frame, tongue, or manufacturer plate.
 That number decides whether a weight-threshold state treats the trailer as title-required.

 - Ask for the right proof.
 Used trailer: title or prior registration.
-New trailer: MCO.
+New trailer: Manufacturer's Certificate of Origin (MCO).
 No title: prior registration, bill of sale, and state no-title path.

 - Match the VIN.
 The VIN on the paper should match the plate or frame stamp before payment.